CHE-Monash/Myeloma-Model/README.md

 **Epidemiological Modelling of Australian Patients with Myeloma**

-A Monash University collaboration between the Centre for Health Economics & the Transfusion Research Unit.
+_A Monash University collaboration between the Centre for Health Economics & Transfusion Research Unit_

 The EpiMAP Myeloma model is a discrete-event simulation model of multiple myeloma disease outcomes and treatment pathways.
 It is based on a series of risk equations estimated using patient-level data from Monash University's Australia and New Zealand Myeloma and Related Diseases Registry (MRDR).
-An open-access peer-reviewed manuscript has been accepted for publication which contains additional details regarding the structure and assumptions used to build the model, once published this repository will be updated to include the publication.

 This repository houses the three items needed to simulate the disease outcomes and treatment pathways of patients with multiple myeloma.
 The code is written in Stata and a valid Stata license is required to execute the simulation.